acnagy/gluten-free/cinnamon-rolls.md

  1. Slice each of the dough halves into even eighths.
 Grease two 9" pie pans with butter.
  1. Using a thin spatula, transfer the cinnamon rolls to the baking dishes.
 The cinnamon sugar has a tendency to fall out the side, so transfer carefully and one-at-a-time.
  1. Dust the cinnamon rolls with the remaining cinnamon sugar.
+ 1. Bake for 30-40 min at 350 F. Allow to cool for ~10 min.
  1. Combine the glaze ingredients in a clean bowl, whisk until completely mixed.
+Drizzle over the cinnamon rolls and serve.